thegreyside/thegreyside.github.io/README.md

 # Orange & Grey Online Resume using Materializecss

-This portfolio is built to replace my old wordpress site.
+This online resume is built to replace my old wordpress site.
 It is my first attempt to built my own website after a long time effort of learning how to build one.
 I built this using [Materializecss](http://materializecss.com), [SASS](http://sass-lang.com), and [Jekyll](http://jekyllrb.com).
 Yeah, I opt the hardway :) but it's well worth the experience I gained.

 Why orange & grey? actually there are 3 colors here instead of 3 (orange, dark blue and grey).
 Well, I came from construction & mining industry, they are the color of uniforms we used to wear in our daily activities.